To Parents of Young Children Ages Birth to Five Years:

 What can parents do to support their child's development?

 Take your child to the doctor for regular check-ups.
 Well-child exams are the one place where nearly all families have contact with a health care provider.
-If you have concerns about your child's learning, behavior or development, talk to your child's doctor about these concerns.
+If you have concerns about your child's development, learning, or social emotional behavior, talk to your child's doctor about these concerns, and ask about a developmental screening.

 1st Five Nutrition Video Series